virensoni3/CTEC3905-assignment/README.md

 ### Usability

 - I observed the user and noticed that the website was fairly straighforward to use.
 The website had effective navigation and the content was easy to locate.
+All the links worked at all sizes as well.

 - The animated arrow was liked by alot of people and the the feedback was that the website was simple yet beautiful.

 - When clicking on the links, there is smooth scroll using the help of CSS and this was liked as well.

+- The sitemap links worked fine.

 ### User Interface